fabiomartino/SSLPinning/README.md

    */
   validTo?: string;
   /**
+   * The fingerprint that is expected to match the certificate's actual fingerprint.
+   * This is typically provided in the SSLCertificateCheckerOptions.
+   * @deprecated Use `expectedFingerprints` instead.
+   */
+  expectedFingerprint?: string;
+  /**
    * The fingerprints that are expected to match the certificate's actual fingerprint.
    * This is typically provided in the SSLCertificateCheckerOptions.
    */